IMA Number: IMA 753.00 | 3 credits

 Full Course Description:

-Using your shooting and editing skills developed in Documentary 1, you will explore these ideas by creating three short videos.
-Collaborating with a partner, you will research your idea, write a proposal, develop interview subjects and/or situations for filming, scheduling and shooting the documentary project.
+You will produce three short videos that explore the questions raised in screenings and critical readings.
+Using your shooting and editing skills developed in Documentary 1, you will work with a partner, research your idea, write a proposal, develop interview subjects and/or situations for filming, scheduling and shooting the documentary project.

 Permissions: Cleared after advisement and with Program Assistant